mardix/litedom/readme.md

 ```

-**reLift-HTML** has no dependecies, no virtual DOM, and build tool; Which will fit best with developers who want something small, light, and simple but still follow the paradigm of the major libraries; With developers working on simple but dynamic static site; When having React/Vuejs/Angular/(etc) is too much or when you just want to progressively upgrade your site without changing too much.
+**reLift-HTML** has no dependencies, no virtual DOM, and build tool; Which will fit best with developers who want something small, light, and simple but still follow the paradigm of the major libraries; With developers working on simple but dynamic static site; When having React/Vuejs/Angular/(etc) is too much or when you just want to progressively upgrade your site without changing too much.

 **Features**: Web Components, Custom Element, Template Literals, Reactive, Data Binding, One Way Data Flow, Two-way data binding, Event Handling, Props, Lifecycle, State Management, Computed Properties, Directives and more.